mpkondrashin/cia/README.md

   apiKey: 00000000-0000-0000-0000-000000000000    # Check Help->About Analyser
                                                   # web GUI for correct value

   maxFileSize: 60000000                           # Maxinum file size.
-It can
+It should
                                                   # not be bigger then configured
                                                   # in Analyzer iteslf

-  prescanJobs: 3                                  # How meny prescan jobs to run.
+  prescanJobs: 16                                 # How meny prescan jobs to run.
                                                   # For maximum perforamnce should
                                                   # be not less than CPU cores

-  submitJobs: 3                                   # How many parallel checks to run.
+  submitJobs: 120                                 # How many parallel checks to run.
-                                                  # Should reflect nubmer os sandboxes
+                                                  # Should reflect nubmer of sandboxes
                                                   # in Analyzer

   pullInterval: 60s                               # How often to check analyzer for